openmainframeproject-internship/Enabling-IBM-Z-in-MLModelScope/src/Readme.md

 # Source Code Folder
-To be structured as needed by project team
+To be structured as needed by project team.

 Please document here
 | Subdirectory Name | Description |
 |---|---|